 Amil has been tasked with overseeing the implementation of new track-and-trace procedures ahead of the upcoming FMD and DSCSA regulations in the EU and US.
 Starting in 2018 (and 2019 for the EU), Global Farma Distribution will be required to track pharmaceuticals at the product level as opposed to the batch level, which will require significant investment to implement and strong tech and team to maintain.

 Amil has heard about the FarmaTrust Zoi Platform, and he thinks it will be a good option for updating the company’s track and trace capabilities.
 Given that it was designed with these impending regulations in mind, the Zoi platform provides tracking functionality at the product level, while most every other SCM solution only provides data at the batch level.
-Utility Tokens will provide Global Farma Distribution with valuable data on their upstream and downstream partners, allowing Amil and his team remain complaint and identify opportunities that would have been impossible to see otherwise.
+Utility Tokens will provide Global Farma Distribution with valuable data on their upstream and downstream partners, allowing Amil and his team remain compliant and identify opportunities that would have been impossible to see otherwise.

 Over the last several years, Global Farma Distribution has been expanding into Central and South America.
 As the expansion has progressed, there have been increasing quality concerns followed by reports of substandard product.
 Leadership suspects that fragmented supply chains and a larger number of stakeholders in the region leaves more room for malpractice, and has tasked Amil with securing the supply chain.
 Amil believes that there are bad actors within the supply network that are salting product - mixing products and swapping labels to create more volume, thereby sacrificing the integrity of the product.